MicrosoftDocs/sql-docs/docs/advanced-analytics/r/using-data-from-olap-cubes-in-r.md

 There are fundamental differences between tabular models and multidimensional models that affect the way data is stored and processed.
 For example, tabular models are stored in memory and leverage columnstore indexes to perform very fast calculations.
 In multidimensional models, data is stored on disk and aggregations are defined in advance and retrieved by using MDX queries.

-For this reason, a single Analysis Services instancec can contain only one type of model.
-See the following article for more tips about how to distinguish the two type of models:
+For this reason, a single Analysis Services instance can contain only one type of model.
+See the following article for more tips about how to distinguish the two types of models:

 + [Comparing multidimensional and tabular models](https://docs.microsoft.com/sql/analysis-services/comparing-tabular-and-multidimensional-solutions-ssas)